-Decision making can be quite a process, and it can be a frustrating…
+Decision-making can be quite a process, and it can be frustrating…

 …but there is a much faster and easier way to get to the right decision.

 Do you feel like your decision-making process in your life is just not going your way, and you wish it felt much less complicated?

 It may be that you haven’t tapped into your truth yet.

 Your truth is already there, within you, no matter your current situation.